Description

 A use-after-free (UAF) bug occurs when the program continues to use a pointer after the memory it points to has been freed.
 The freed memory can be reclaimed by a subsequent allocation of the same size; whatever the new owner writes there shows through the dangling pointer.
 See heap exploitation for the broader playbook.

-Find the function-pointer fire siteObservationI noticed the user struct contains a whatToDo function pointer field, which suggested searching for the indirect call instruction in the disassembly to confirm exactly when and where the program dereferences that pointer so we know when our overwrite will trigger.The function pointer fires in the main loop: after every menu action, main calls doProcess(user), which dereferences user_ptr->whatToDo and calls it.
+ObservationThe user struct holds a whatToDo function pointer.
+Find the indirect call in the disassembly to pin down exactly when and where the program dereferences it, which is when an overwrite would fire.The function pointer fires in the main loop: after every menu action, main calls doProcess(user), which dereferences user_ptr->whatToDo and calls it.
 Because user_ptr is never nulled after free, the dangling pointer is live on every iteration.
 Confirm the indirect call in objdump: it appears as call DWORD PTR [eax] (32-bit, not QWORD).bashobjdump -d vuln | grep -B2 -A1 'call.*\['What didn't work first

 Tried: Search for call instructions using grep 'call' without filtering for indirect calls through a register or memory operand.